Unirep/Unirep/packages/docs/docs/circuits-api/signup-proof.md

 ## stateTreeLeaf

 The new state tree leaf for the user.
-This leaf will contain zero values for `posRep`, `negRep`, and `graffiti`.
+This leaf will contain zero values for [data](../protocol/data.md).

 ```ts
 this.stateTreeLeaf